Director of Field Stations and Environmental Education Center and Professor of Biology

 University of Georgia, B.S.
 1996

 My general interests revolve around management of wildlife often focusing on endangered or threatened bat species.
-I have also been working on the effect of urbanization on White-tailed deer populations.
+I have also been working on the effect of urbanization on White-tailed deer and Canada Goose populations.

-Lastly, we have been working on a treatment for WNS (www.whitenosesyndrome.org).
-I have been collaborating with colleagues from Western Michigan University and others to develop a treatment that might tip the balance in favor of the bats during this epic struggle to save our bats (www.batconservation.org).
+My most recent research has been focused on trying to develop treatments for White Noise Syndrome.
+I have been collaborating with colleagues from Western Michigan University and others to develop a treatment that might tip the balance in favor of the bats during this epic struggle to save our bats.